Applications for the ILA Mentoring Programme 2025 are now closed.

 Application process and match-making

-Once the application forms have been completed, the Mentoring Task Force of the ILA Nomination & Remuneration Working Committee and the ILA Executive Committee will review the applications and confirm the acceptance to the Programme for both Mentors and Mentees.
+Once the application forms have been completed, the Mentoring Task Force of the ILA Nomination & Remuneration Working Committee and the ILA Executive Committee will review the applications and confirm the acceptance to the programme for both Mentors and Mentees.

 The Mentoring Task Force will analyse the Mentee's applications and propose to each 2-3 suitable Mentors based on their objectives.
-Mentees will have the responsibility to reach out to the Mentors to get to know them.
-Mentors will then be asked to confirm their selected Mentee(s).
+Mentees will have the opportunity to meet the Mentors during the launch event on 25 February 2025.
+They will first meet the pre-selected ones in a speed networking setting, and they will then be able to freely meet any other Mentor during the networking cocktail.

 In July and at the end of the Mentoring Programme, both Mentors and Mentees will complete a survey to evaluate their experience and confirm the number of sessions attended.
-The Programme will be concluded with a networking event in December 2025.
+The programme will be concluded with a networking event in December 2025.

 Timeline of the ILA Mentoring Programme 2025